ostd/arch/x86/cpu/context/

 }

-/// Gets thread-local storage pointer.
+/// Gets the thread-local storage pointer.

 pub fn tls_pointer(&self) -> usize {